“I’ll start by saying that my overall focus was on three events, and two main questions.

 “So, starting from that, I decided to put the fire to the side.
 I know nothing about fires, I had no way to get in on the investigation, and I didn’t find it all that interesting.
 So, the two deaths.”

-She caught Rhonda’s expression as Phyllis heard a whistle from the kitchen and went to make coffee.
-“You can ask questions,” she said.
+She caught Rhonda’s expression as Phyllis heard the whistle from the kitchen and went to make coffee.
+“You can ask questions,” she said, leaning back and tenting her fingers in front of her.

 Rhonda sighed.
-“I’m sure you’re going to get to it, but I am impatient to learn why, when I’m driving to the Devane house, when the owner of the house has just died minutes before, your assistant was strolling up the hill ahead of me.”
+“I’m sure you’re going to get to it, but I am impatient to learn why, when I’m driving to the Devane house, when the owner of the house had died just minutes before, your assistant was strolling up the hill ahead of me.”

 My employer smiled.
 “We’ll get there.
 Quite soon, in fact.
 Anyway, Marshall was at the News Store when the young man died, and I arrived soon after, as you know.
 I happened to be able to do a quick search of the body — as I’m sure you realized — and I saw that he had a Rabson key in his pocket.
 Rabson locks are quite unusual, so…” She gestured at me, and I described the search for the Rabson lock, and how I’d ended up at the Devane house when I did.